Alang and Madan Fort in Maharashtra

 Height: 4852 – 4841 – 4822 ft

 About Alang fort:

 Alang Fort (also Alangad) is a fort in Nashik district, Maharashtra, India.
 It is one of the three forts, the others being Madangad and Kulang, in the Kalsubai range of the Western Ghats.
 They are the most difficult to reach forts in Nasik District.
-A dense forest cover make these treks difficult.
+A dense forest cover makes these treks difficult.
 These three forts are a little neglected due to very heavy rains in the area and a difficult confusing path to the fort.

 About Alang fort:

 Being in the same region of the three forts its said climb to Kulag is the most difficult.
 On the way up climbing we come across patches of roch cut steps.
-It take 6 hours to reach from Kulanwadi to the fort.
+It takes 6 hours to reach from Kulanwadi to the fort.
 On the fort to see around 5 water cisterns.
 Form here we could also see Mahuli with the 3 pinacles.
 One can also stay at the caves here.

 About Madan fort: